The Season of Death

 The Season of Death is the debut album by the melodic death metal project Symphony of Heaven.
 The project began in 2017, starting off with an EP, titled ...Of Scars and Soil..., with all three tracks being re-recorded and released again on the album.
 The album was recorded at Commander86 Studios, by the band's brainchild, Logan Thompson and was produced by Luke Dinan of Children of Wrath.

 The album was released via Nosral Recordings.
 The artwork premiered through Indie Vision Music.
 The band released a lyric video for the track "In Anger's Midst" following the album's release.

 Critical reception

 The album received mixed to good reviews, receiving reviews from The Metal Resource, Indie Vision Music, Mind Noise Network, and several others.

 The Metal Resource writer Ankit Sood gave the album a 7 out of 10, stating "For a debut album I gave it a good listen, and often more than usual and I couldn’t help listen to it over and over again.
 There is some promising music delivered but I feel it is yet to hit maturity (here’s hoping for more music in the future) Do give it a listen!!"
-Sputnikmusic writers gave the album an average of 3 out of 5, with only two reviews occurring.
-The Metal Onslaught owner Christian Sullivan gave the album a 7 out of 10, similar to Sood, stating "My final words from this effort from “Symphony Of Heaven”.
-It is a solid release for a debutant.